Nepal moves to protect children from traffickers after quake

 Children under 16 would not be permitted to travel outside their home district without a parent or another adult approved by the district’s Child Welfare Board, a senior official said.

-“If strangers are found travelling with children they will be under the watch of police,” said Radhika Aryal of the Ministry of Women, Children and Social Welfare in the capital Kathmandu.
+“If strangers are found traveling with children they will be under the watch of police,” said Radhika Aryal of the Ministry of Women, Children and Social Welfare in the capital Kathmandu.

 “All district officials and police units across the country have been asked to remain on high alert on this.”